phillipclapham/neuroweaver/README.md

 ### **Rule 1: Play<->Rest—Your Life & Mind Engine**

+>⚡ **Rule**: "Oscillate between zealous tinkering and deliberate stillness—your genius life emerges not from constant effort but from the electric rhythm between inspired action and receptive pause."

 Ever notice how your best ideas and dreams—like the solution to that problem you've been wrestling with for days or a home so calm it feels like a retreat—do not manifest when you try to force them?
 That they peek out of hiding when you've turned your brain off or quit trying so hard?
 That's your genius life begging for playtime, not another grind session.
 Rule 1's your heartbeat: Play<->Rest.
 It's simple—mess around like a kid on a sugar high with a shiny new toy and a wild idea, then chill like a cat in a sunbeam.
 Play opens the possibilities in both your thinking and your life; Rest lets 'em stick.

 Picture this: you're chasing thriving health while also tackling a complex work problem—your body's creaky, your mind's fuzzy, energy's low, like a ship with no wind.
 Instead of forcing a gym session or staring harder at your screen, you doodle a superhero tossing energy boosts your way.
 Guess what?
 A few minutes of this and you still don't feel like hitting the gym, but silly dancing to your favorite tune in the kitchen?
 Now that sounds like something you can do.
 As you twirl, a thought hits: "Move a bit, feel alive" alongside a completely unexpected solution to your work problem.
 That's Play sparking both your genius and your dream life simultaneously.
 Then, you step back, sip tea, watch the breeze play with the trees through the kitchen window, and let it settle—Rest locks it all in, your body humming and your mind clarifying like twin sparks. ⚡ Next thing, you're plotting a new daily workout scripted like a heist movie that feels more like a game than a chore, and your work solution has evolved from vague intuition to crystal clarity.